Latino literature: Emergence of Authors from Central America

 As the population of Central Americans in the United States grew in the 21st century, there was also a noticeable increase in literary contributions from authors of that region.
 One of the key examples of this was the publication of "Latino Boom: An Anthology of U.S. Latino Literature", which was the first anthology of its kind to provide both scholarly and pedagogical resources.
 This influential work was co-edited by John S. Christie and Jose B. Gonzalez, a Salvadoran-American author.
 Salvadoran-American poets such as William Archila, Claudia Castro Luna, Jose B. Gonzalez, Leticia Hernandez Linares, and Javier Zamora published poetry collections that reflected on the Salvadoran Civil War and their own migrations.
 Leticia Hernandez also co-edited, along with Ruben Martinez and Hector Tobar, The Wandering Song: Central American Writing in the United States, the first major collection of Central American writing in the U.S.

-Other notable authors who have family roots in Central America include: Nicaraguan-American Francisco Aragon; Guatemalan-American, Francisco Goldman; Panamanian-American Author, Christina Henriquez; Costa Rican-American poet, Ruben Quesada; and the Honduran-American poet, Roy G. Guzman.
+Other notable authors who have family roots in Central America include: Nicaraguan-American Francisco Aragon; Guatemalan-American, Francisco Goldman; Panamanian-American Author, Christina Henriquez; Costa Rican-American poet, Ruben Quesada; and the Honduran-American poet, Roy G. Guzmán.